 - meeting with different providers before you decide who will provide your support; or

-- speaking with your Early Childhood Early Intervention (ECEI) Coordinator, LAC or Support Coordinator.
+- speaking with your early childhood partner, local area coordinator or Support Coordinator.

 To find NDIS registered providers you can search the Provider Finder on the myplace portal.

 Remember that it is easy to change providers if you are not happy with the support you are getting, or think you may be able to get better value using a different provider.

 As a self-manager there are different ways you can buy your supports